Luka Modrić: 2013–2015: Best midfielder in Spain and La Décima

-2015–17: Among best world players and La Undécima and Duodécima
+2015–2017: Among the world's best players and La Undécima and Duodécima

 For the 2015–16 season, Carlo Ancelotti was replaced by Rafael Benítez under whom Modrić continued to be a key midfield player.
 He sustained a muscular groin injury during an international match against Bulgaria in October, initially suggesting an absence of two-to-three weeks.
 However, by 20 October, he had recovered in time for the match against Paris Saint-Germain.

 With the arrival of new manager Zinedine Zidane in January 2016, the relationship between them was noted in the media, with Modrić described as "master of the game", and the crucial "connector" of the defence and attack.
-It was seen in the first three matches, wins against Deportivo de La Coruña and Sporting de Gijón and a draw against Real Betis, in which Modrić was praised for creating chances, his positioning and overall performance and influence.
+It was seen in the first three matches, wins against Deportivo La Coruña and Sporting Gijón and a draw against Real Betis, in which Modrić was praised for creating chances, his positioning and overall performance and influence.
 On 7 February, Modrić scored a winning goal from outside the box in a 1–2 away win against Granada.
 Modrić was a regular in the starting line-up when the team won the 2015–16 Champions League in the final against Atlético.
 He was included in both Champions League, and La Liga's team of the season.
 For the second time, he also received the LFP award for the "Best Midfielder" of the Spanish first league.
 He was for the second time included in the FIFA FIFPro World XI.

 On 18 October 2016, Modrić signed a new contract with Real Madrid, keeping him at the club until 2020.
 Due to injury of a left knee sustained in mid-September, he missed eight matches, returning early November.
 On 18 December, he won the 2016 FIFA Club World Cup with Real Madrid, receiving the Silver Ball for his performances during the tournament.
 In January 2017, for the first time was included in the UEFA Team of the Year (2016).
 On 12 March 2017, in a 2–1 win over Real Betis, Modrić played his 200th match for Real Madrid.

 Modrić was a regular starter when Real Madrid won the 2016–17 La Liga, as well as the 2016–17 UEFA Champions League, where he provided the assist for Cristiano Ronaldo's second goal in the final against Juventus.
 Modrić was included in Champions League team of the season and became the first Croatian to win the Champions League three times.
 He also received the UEFA Club Football award for Best Midfielder of the Champions League season.
 In the competition for the UEFA Men's Player of the Year Award, he came fourth, while for 2017 Ballon d'Or, fifth.
 For the third time, he was also included in the FIFA FIFPro World XI.